zzz0906/LeetCode/2020_October/Readme.md

 I cannot use bucket because we cannot allocate a 10^9 array.

 the t is increasing; which means we can push out the t-3000's value which cannot be accessed ever.

+## Rotate List

+Same as 61 which I have done before